River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: Introduction

 As shown in \textbf{Fig.2}, we give an overview of the pipeline from the offline training stage to the online prediction and computing scum index.
-The first three components of the training stage are 1) data preparedness, 2) mixture image augmentation, 3) patch classification deep learning.
+The first three components of the training stage are 1) data preparedness, 2) mixture image augmentation, 3) patch-classification deep learning.
 The data preparation process involves cropping a rectangle without the far region’s top and extracting four rows by five columns of patch images.
-Mixture image augmentation [15] transforms into diversified images using multiple raw images, such as the mixup [16,17], Cutout [18], and RICAP [19].
-A convolutional neural network, such as the ResNet50, is used in deep learning for patch classification.
-Secondly, the prediction stage using the pre-trained deep network includes the following steps: 1) predict 20 patch probabilities; 2) combine their probabilities into a matrix; 3) create a scaled heatmap; 4) binarize the mask image; and 5) calculate the pixel count of the scum region.
+Mixture image augmentation [15] transforms into diversified images using multiple raw images, such as the mixup [16,17], Cutout [18], and random image cropping and patching (RICAP) [19].
+Convolutional neural networks (CNNs), such as ResNet50, ResNet101, and Inception-v3, are used in deep learning for patch classification.
+Second, the prediction stage using the pretrained deep network includes the following steps: 1) predict 20 patch probabilities; 2) combine their probabilities into a matrix; 3) create a scaled heatmap; 4) binarize the mask image; and 5) calculate the pixel count of the scum region.
 The prediction brings the total number of patch probabilities taken from the raw input frame to 20.
 Their probability values are combined into a matrix.
 The matrix with four rows by five columns is transformed into a scaled heatmap with a grayscale intensity range of 0 to 255.
 The heatmap can binarize a mask image with pixels set to 0 or 1.
 The scum region pixel with a value of one on the mask image can be counted.
-Finally, the temporal scum index at a time stamp is computed as the value we call "scum-on-river" ratio whose scum region pixel count is divided by the river region pixel count, ranging from 0 to 100 percent.
+Finally, the temporal scum index at a time stamp is computed as the value we call ``scum-cover-ratio" whose scum region pixel count is divided by the river region pixel count, ranging from 0 to 100 percent.
 Here, the river region can count pixels without a background.
 The background region is constant when the camera angle is fixed, allowing us to set the river region’s pixel count.
-We can repeatedly calculate the scum-on-river ratio using the raw input frame image collected every ten minutes.
-We can visualize the time series of scum-on-river ratio and draw the color heatmap ranging from blue to red.
+We can repeatedly calculate the scum-cover-ratio using the raw input frame image collected every ten minutes.
+We can visualize the time series of scum-cover-ratio and draw the heatmap ranging from blue to red.